 -

-Strategic advisory as ongoing resource A real engineering partner doesn't stop at coding.
-They engage in product decisions, technology evaluations, and scaling scenarios.
-This is particularly valuable for teams without their own CTO or whose technical leadership is still under development.
+Strategic advisory as an ongoing resource.
+A real partner engages in product decisions, technology evaluations, and scaling scenarios — especially valuable for teams without a CTO or whose technical leadership is still forming.

 "A founder who views their engineering partner only as a service provider gives away the most important strategic lever that external technical expertise can offer."